benskov95/Flow2-Week1-projects/README.md

 - 'rest_jax_rs' = completed

 ## Friday
 Worked on 1 project: 'Examprep-JPA'.
 This was an optional exercise which was based on a provided domain diagram containing some different tables, from which we had to set up entity classes and relations between them.
-We also set up various methods to test that the relations worked (e.g. adding an order to a customer and ensuring that the order in the database contains the customer id).
+I also set up all of the requested methods to test that the relations worked (e.g. adding an order to a customer and ensuring that the order in the database contains the customer id).
 #### Project status
 - 'Examprep-JPA' = completed